CarlssonOscar/uma-vintage/README.md

 ## Header

 Except for showing the name of the company which takes one to the front-page the header of the page has svereal functionalites.
-The drop down menu on the left is a filter, a user can filter through by price, category, clothing and go back to show all.
+The drop down menu on the left is a filter, a user can filter through the products by price, category, clothing and go back to show all.
-On the right there are three symbolsthe first symbolises a profile, it gives one ability to sign in or up.
+On the right there are three symbols the first symbolises a profile, it gives one the ability to sign in or up.
 What is possible while logged in as a user or superuser will be covered later on.
-The second symbol is a cart, and takes one to the customers cart.
-The third displays a searchbar while clicked.
+The second symbol is a cart it takes one to the customers cart.
+If a product has been added a circle is shown under the cart with a number which shows how many products are in the cart.
+The color of the circle is based on onw of the colors in the logo.
+The third displays a searchbar while clicked it displays a input field.

-## Profile

-Users of the site

 ## Footer

+The footers content consist of a copyright symbol, about page and contact page links that are intended to be created in future and a facebook link that would guide one to a facebook page if there was one.
+Instead screenshots of the facebook page are shown later in the README.

-## Products
+## Products page

+After one has entered the site via the index page one is greeted with all products available on the site.
+When having scrolled to the bottom of the page there is a arrow symbol which when clicked sends the user back to the top of the page.

-## Product details
+## Product details pages

+When clicking on a product the user is shown info about the product and is given the option to add the product to the cart or go back to the store.

-## Cart
+## Cart page

 The cart displays the products that are in the cart, some general info about the products and the total, delivery cost and grand total.